 If you need help with a landlord-tenant matter, you may want to first review your rights under the Uniform Residential Landlord and Tenant Act, the Alaska law that addresses landlord-tenant issues.

 You can find a summary of this law and sample notice forms in the publication The Alaska Landlord & Tenant Act: what it means to you.
-(PDF(919K)).
-To request a copy of the booklet, call (907) 269-5200 or toll free (888) 576-2529.
+(PDF926K).
+You can also download and print a copy of the publication.
+If you are not able to download and print a copy, call (907) 269-5200 or toll free (888) 576-2529.
 You can also email your request to email@example.com (Please be sure to include your full name address).

 If you would like to pursue legal claims, you will need to hire or consult with a private attorney or bring a case yourself in small claims court.
 Here are some resources for tenants:

 - Low-income tenants can call Alaska Legal Services Corporation (ALSC) for help.
 If your landlord is trying to evict you, be sure you mention the eviction when you call Alaska Legal Services.
 Visit ALSC’s website to find the telephone number for your local ALSC office.